 Therefore, in the name of all our children and grandchildren we, the undersigned, call on the New Zealand Parliament to face up to this situation now by dispassionately assessing risk levels in the following five areas.
 Then, if found necessary, and with public input, design coherent, robust cross-party strategies and policies to avert these risks and give future generations the very best chance of security, peace, social justice and opportunity for all.

-1. Economic security: the risk of a sudden, deepening, or prolonged financial crisis.
-Such a crisis could adversely impact upon our society’s ability to provide for the essentials, including local access to resources, reliable supply chains, and a resilient infrastructure.2.
-Energy and climate security: the risk of continuing our heavy dependence on fossil fuels.
+2. Energy and climate security: the risk of continuing our heavy dependence on fossil fuels.
 Progressively restricting their extraction, importation and use could promote a switch to genuine renewables and encourage smarter use of existing energy and energy systems while creating better public transportation.
-Such responses would simultaneously lower greenhouse gas (GHG) emissions.
+Such responses would simultaneously lower GHG emissions.

 3. Business continuity: the risk exposure of all New Zealand business, including farming, to a lower carbon economy.
 To mitigate this risk, all businesses could explore both market and job opportunities in reducing the human ecological footprint, finding substitutes for petroleum-based goods and services, increasing efficiencies and reducing waste in food and resources.
 This would position New Zealand as a market leader in low-carbon technologies and living arrangements.